-Falmouth School of Art is delighted to offer a choice of three intensive five-day courses for practitioners and art educators, all taking place 3-7 July 2017.
-The application deadline is 28 April 2017.
+Falmouth School of Art is delighted to offer a choice of three intensive five-day courses for artists and art educators, all taking place 9 - 13 July 2018.

 Tutors: Ashley Hold and Jesse Leroy Smith

-Structured around daily workshops (with the tutors leading on alternate days), and mainly working from the life model, the first 3 days will concentrate on experimentation and working quickly, before you embark on a more sustained piece of work for the final 2 days.
+Structured around daily workshops, and mainly working from the life model, the first 3 days will concentrate on experimentation and working quickly, before you could embark on a more sustained piece of work for the final 2 days.

 Jesse Leroy Smith is based in Newlyn and Brighton; he exhibits internationally.
 He studied Fine Art at Norwich School of Art and completed a Postgraduate Diploma in Painting at the Royal Academy Schools in London.
-Jesse also teaches at Falmouth University.
 As a figurative painter, Jesse has a thorough knowledge of historical and contemporary depiction of the figure and has a diverse expertise in painting techniques.
 He collaborates with multi discipline artists and also uses his figure painting to explore animation, printmaking, sculpture, photography and curating exhibitions.
-In 2016 he was commissioned by the Cornish Mining World Heritage Sites to commemorate the mining landscapes of the region with a series of art events, a suite of etchings, with the Arts Council last year funding new paintings inspired by this experience.
+He was recently commissioned by the Cornish Mining World Heritage Sites to commemorate the mining landscapes of the region with a series of art events and a suite of etchings, with the Arts Council last year funding new paintings inspired by this experience.
 Visit Jesse's website.

-Tutors: Phil Naylor, Isolde Pullum, Peter Skerrett, Dr. Joe Graham
+Tutors: Isolde Pullum, Peter Skerret, Dr. Joe Graham

-The rich qualities of Falmouth’s coastal environment provide the subject matter for this Drawing Intensive, in which observational skills will be taught and creative developments explored.
-The course is structured around practising observation skills in the field, capturing images from your surroundings and building on these findings in the context of the studio.
+The rich qualities of Falmouth's coastal environment provide the subject matter for this drawing intensive course, in which a variety of drawing processes will be explored.
+The course is structured around making a series of observations in the field and gathering data and information that can be developed through drawing in the context of the studio

-Delivered by Falmouth School of Art’s Drawing team, with its diverse skillset and expertise, this Intensive will support you both in developing your observational skills, and in exploring new approaches, techniques and ways of thinking about observational drawing.
+Delivered by Falmouth School of Art’s Drawing team, with its diverse skillset and expertise, this Intensive will support you both in developing methods of observation, and in exploring new approaches, processes and ways of thinking about drawing.

 Isolde Pullum is a Senior Lecturer and co-developer of the BA(Hons) Drawing course at Falmouth.
 Isolde has a broad drawing practice, including both observational and speculative approaches, and interests in historical precedents of drawing, narrative illustration and traditional bookbinding.
 Her major drawing projects include numerous small scale works exploring the phenomena of Pareidolia.